-Record this vision, and write plainly on the tablets Yahweh answered me and said, "Record this vision, and write plainly on the tablets so that the one reading them might run.
-ULT Both of these phrases are saying the same thing in two different ways.
-Alternate translation: "Write this vision clearly on the tablets" (See: Parallelism) tablets These are flat pieces of stone or clay that were used for writing. so that the one reading them might run This could mean: (1) that the message is easy enough to read that a messenger can read it as he runs from place to place proclaiming the message.
+Record this vision, and write plainly on the tablets Both of these phrases are saying the same thing in two different ways.
+Alternate translation: "Write this vision clearly on the tablets" (See: Parallelism (p.103)) (See: Parallelism (p.103)) tablets These are flat pieces of stone or clay that were used for writing. so that the one reading them might run This could mean: (1) that the message is easy enough to read that a messenger can read it as he runs from place to place proclaiming the message.
 Alternate translation: "so that the one reading the tablets might be able to run as he reads" or (2) this is a metaphor in which Yahweh speaks of reading something very quickly as if the person who reads it is running.
-Alternate translation: "so that the one reading the tablets might be able to read quickly" (See: Metaphor) the vision ... will finally speak Yahweh speaks of the events in the vision happening as if the vision were a person who speaks.
-Alternate translation: "the vision ... will finally happen" or "the vision ... will finally come true" (See: Metaphor and Personification) Though it delays, wait for it.
+Alternate translation: "so that the one reading the tablets might be able to read quickly" (See: Metaphor (p.95)) the vision & will finally speak Yahweh speaks of the events in the vision happening as if the vision were a person who speaks.
+Alternate translation: "the vision ... will finally happen" or "the vision ... will finally come true" (See: [[rc:///ta/man/translate/figs-metaphor]] and [[rc:///ta/man/translate/figs-personification]]) (See: Metaphor (p.95)) Though it delays, wait for it.
 For it will surely come and will not tarry Yahweh speaks of the events of the vision taking a long time to happen as if the vision were a person who does not arrive soon at his destination.
-(See: Metaphor and Personification) will not tarry This could mean: (1) "will not be late" or (2) "will not come slowly" ULT For the vision is yet for an appointed time and it hastens to the end and will not fail.
-Though it delays, wait for it.
-For it will surely come and will not tarry.
-General Information: Yahweh continues to answer Habakkuk.
-Here he speaks of the Chaldeans as if they were one prideful, drunken man who can never have enough.
-(See: Metaphor) Look!
+(See: [[rc:///ta/man/translate/figs-metaphor]] and [[rc:///ta/man/translate/figs-personification]]) (See: Metaphor (p.95)) will not tarry This could mean: (1) "will not be late" or (2) "will not come slowly" Look!